mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 ```

 The above Python code doesn't really do anything useful, just printing out
-random punctuation for the specified time.
-However, notice the different
+random punctuation for the specified time, which represents the "practicing".
-semantics of the `print()` function Baby Grogu is using.
+However, do notice the different semantics of the `print()` function Baby
+Grogu is using here.

 For example, when they say `print(next_char, end="", flush=True)` they're actually
-performing work (output) whereas when they write `print("\nDone practicing")`
+performing work, whereas when they write `print("\nDone practicing")`
-that's just an informational message that the work is done.
+that's an informational message that the work is completed.
 This would be a
 great candidate for a log message!

-The same is true for
-`print(f"I need an integer value for the time to practice: {ve}")`, which
+The same is true for `print(f"I need an integer value for the time to practice: {ve}")`,
-really is Baby Grogu communicating that an error has occured.
+which really is Baby Grogu communicating that an error has occured.

-To execute you can either directly run it with `python3 main.py 3` to have
+To execute the code you can either directly run it with `python3 main.py 3` to have
-baby Grogu practice for 3 seconds, or you can use a containerized version.
+baby Grogu practice for 3 seconds, or you can use a containerized version (Python
+3.11 required).

-For this, we're using the following `Dockerfile`:
+For the containerized version, we're using the following `Dockerfile`:

 ```yaml
 FROM python:3